jonasthewolf/gsn2x/README.md

 See the [example](examples/example.gsn.yaml) for usage.
 The strategies S1 and S2 are on the same level.

-It is recommended to use `level` only for goals, since related contexts, justifications and assumptions are automatically put on the same level, i.e. the same rank in Graphviz.
+It is recommended to use `level` only for goals, since related contexts, justifications and assumptions are automatically put on the same level i.e., the same rank in Graphviz.

 ## Modular Extension

 gsn2x partially supports the Modular Extension of the GSN standard (see [Standard support](#standard-support)).
-Module Interfaces (1:4.6) and Inter-Module Contracts (1:4.7) are not supported.
+Module Interfaces (Section 1:4.6) and Inter-Module Contracts (Section 1:4.7) are not supported.

 Each module is a separate file.
 The name of the module is the file name (incl. the path provided to the gsn2x command line).